1

 The New Year can be a busy time for recruiters.
 Employers optimistically looking towards taking on fresh recruits to nurture company growth, whilst employees are looking for new opportunities to embark on fresh challenges in the New Year.
 Yes, it’s safe to say, the recruitment sector is bustling with buoyancy at the start of the year.

 Needless to say, there are plenty of trends bubbling in the recruitment pipeline for 2017.
-Committed to staying abreast of the latest trends and developments within the industry, we take a look at some of the leading recruitment trends forecast for 2017.
+Let’s look at some of the leading recruitment trends forecast for 2017.

 Recruiting technology to become more advanced